-Call me a toy snob, but those irritating noise-making toys drive me nuts.
-You know, the ones that sing obnoxious songs and then when the batteries start wearing out, the singing toy sounds like it’s dying… They always seem to be stuck underneath a pile of something and keep going off over and over.
-(We do have some of those, but they’re not my fave!)
+Call me a toy snob, but those irritating, noise-making toys drive me nuts.
+You know…. the ones that sing obnoxious songs and then when the batteries start wearing out, the singing toy sounds like it’s dying.
+They always seem to be stuck underneath a pile of something and keep going off over and over.

-When someone asks what the kids want/ need for a birthday or Christmas gift, or when I have a little Amazon credit from Swagbucks, I usually lean towards suggesting toys that are hands-on, fun for more than 5 minutes, and will grow with my kids.
+So, when someone asks what the kids want/ need for a birthday or Christmas gift, I usually lean towards suggesting toys that are hands-on, fun for more than 5 minutes, and will grow with my kids and last for all 4!

 I have bought very few toys for our kids.
 Relatives and friends are very very generous and shower our kids with very fun presents that we probably wouldn’t buy during our debt-payoff journey.
 Not to mention, friends and family almost exclusively clothe our kids too!
 So – public shoutout to our generous family and friends!!

-We do have some obnoxious-noise-making toys my kids love.
+We do have a couple obnoxious-noise-making toys my kids love.
 Including this and this and this.
-Also, my kids are drawn towards these toys at other people’s houses, the gym childcare, or church nursery because they’re “special.”
+Also, my kids are drawn towards these types of toys at other places because they’re “special” and cool and we don’t have many.

 I just get tired of the sounds so we don’t have a ton of them here.
 Sometimes my “parenting decisions” are about me not my kids.
 Maybe I should work on that!? #selfishparenting